 Now, let’s talk noodles!

 In Thai, noodles are called guay tiew (ก๋วยเตี๋ยว).
 A number of noodles dishes will therefore start with those words, like guay tiew neua (noodles with beef) or guay tiew moo (noodles with pork) for example.
 The words come from the Chinese word guotiao (粿條/粿条), which means cooked rice strips.

-Pad see ew is made with a particular type of noodles called sen yai.
-These are the same broad rice noodles that the Chinese call ho fun or shahe fen.
+The pad see ew recipe is made with a particular type of flat rice noodles called sen yai.
+These are the same wide rice noodles that the Chinese call ho fun or shahe fen.
 These noodles are made with rice and tapioca flour.
 They are steamed then greased with oil to prevent sticking before they are stacked.

-Those noodles are mostly sold fresh, and this is the version you should use to make your pad see ew.
-I found mine in a supermarket in Thai town in Los Angeles.
-This was my first time in this mecca of Thai products, and this will definitely not be the last!
+Those broad noodles are mostly sold fresh, and this is the version you should use to make your pad see ew.

 But these are not the only noodles commonly used in Thai cuisine.